-Anna Nessy Perlberg has lived a remarkable life.
-From her early years of privilege in Prague, to the struggles of a young immigrant in New York City, from her years at Barnard College and Columbia University to a career of service and a loving and story-filled marriage with her poet-husband Mark Perlberg, Anna has lived by the humanitarian principles that were instilled in her by her parents.
+Anna Nessy Perlberg lived a remarkable life.
+From her early years of privilege in Prague, to the struggles of a young immigrant in New York City, from her years at Barnard College and Columbia University to a career of service and a loving and story-filled marriage with her poet-husband Mark Perlberg, Anna lived by the humanitarian principles that were instilled in her by her parents.

 With Hitler’s rise to power, everything changes.
 Anna’s father is Jewish and that, coupled with their political connections, puts the family in great danger.
 And so their harrowing escape to a new life in America begins.

 The House in Prague is a memoir in two parts.
 In Part I, through Anna’s young voice we learn of the family’s escape from the Nazis, their voyage to Ellis Island, and her struggles to become an American girl in a city teeming with immigrants and prejudice.